 Patan is a historical city inside Kathmandu Valley with antique monuments.
 Scratching back to the history of Kathmandu – Patan comes in all of them.
 Stories behind the city are interesting.
 Patan Durbar Square is located at the heart of heritage the city of Lalitpur.
-It is one of the, three Durbar Square inside Kathmandu valley and Patan DS is listed in the world UNESCO heritage sites.
+It is one of the, three Durbar Square inside Kathmandu valley & it is also listed in the world UNESCO heritage sites.
 Patan day tour is special because of its historical importance and wide excursion perimeter.

 Major attraction of Patan day tour would be the ancient royal palace, where Malla Kings of Lalitpur ruled.
 Patan Durbar Square is known for its fine art and less spoiled “Newar traditional architect”.
 Newari communities are still living in the city with grouped houses, with a common front-yard, one yard for many houses.
 The front-yard is also called chwok.
 Chwok is a common Square floor paved with red bricks/tile.

 There are many courtyard, monuments and idols in patan area.
 The Square also holds traditional Newari residential houses.
 There are other temples and structures in and around Patan Durbar Square.
 Temples, beautiful carving in wood and Manson were built by the Newari people, now and then.
 Even in the present, new house are constructed in old architect.

 Rato Machhindranath is a fest to celebrate the joy of rainy season in Kathmandu, alike to Dumji festival of Himalaya region (Dumji fest of Tengboche is a famous festival in the lap of Mount Everest).
 In other hand this festival is celebrated so as to please god of rain “Barun”.

 Rato Machhindranath festival in patan continues for a month and is ended with Bhoto Jatra, the display of the sacred vest.
 This fest is observed towards the end of May, in Patan Durbar square premises.